datatrail-jhu/10_dsjob/manuscript/08_jobs.md

 At [Airbnb]((https://www.airbnb.com/?logo=1)), there are [three tracks](https://www.linkedin.com/pulse/one-data-science-job-doesnt-fit-all-elena-grewal/) for data science positions.
 The [Analytics Track](https://www.airbnb.com/careers/departments/position/38405), the [Algorithms Track](https://www.airbnb.com/careers/departments/position/44708), and the [Inference Track](https://www.airbnb.com/careers/departments/position/44708).
 Very briefly here, data scientists on the:

 * *analytics track* focus on monitoring metrics of the company, building tools, and helping the company make data-driven decisions.
-* *algortihms track* are responsible for building and interpreting algorithms that will help to power data products at the company
+* *algorithms track* are responsible for building and interpreting algorithms that will help to power data products at the company
 * *inference track* use statistical techniques to determine causal relationships

 For each of these three categories, we'll first walk through a job description from Airbnb.
 We'll break the description down by what *technical*, *employee*, and *business* skills they company is looking for in each position.
 After the Airbnb examples, we'll walk through two more examples of a data science job descriptions from other  companies and do the same.
 This way, you'll have a fairly complete picture of what job descriptions look like *and* what skills companies are looking for from their data scientists.